Saladin: Third Crusade

 Hattin and the fall of Jerusalem prompted the Third Crusade (1189–1192), which was partially financed by a special "Saladin tithe" in 1188.
 King Richard I led Guy's siege of Acre, conquered the city and executed almost 3,000 Muslim prisoners of war.
 Baha ad-Din wrote:

 The motives of this massacre are differently told; according to some, the captives were slain by way of reprisal for the death of those Christians whom the Musulmans had slain.
 Others again say that the king of England, on deciding to attempt the conquest of Ascalon, thought it unwise to leave so many prisoners in the town after his departure.
 God alone knows what the real reason was.

 The armies of Saladin engaged in combat with the army of King Richard at the Battle of Arsuf on 7 September 1191, at which Saladin's forces suffered heavy losses and were forced to withdraw.
 After the battle of Arsuf, Richard occupied Jaffa, restoring the city's fortifications.
 Meanwhile, Saladin moved south, where he dismantled the fortifications of Ascalon to prevent this strategically important city, which lay at the junction between Egypt and Palestine, from falling into Crusader hands.

 In October 1191, Richard began restoring the inland castles on the coastal plain beyond Jaffa in preparation for an advance on Jerusalem.
 During this period, Richard and Saladin passed envoys back and forth, negotiating the possibility of a truce.
 Richard proposed that his sister Joan should marry Saladin's brother and that Jerusalem could be their wedding gift.
 However, Saladin rejected this idea when Richard insisted that Saladin's brother convert to Christianity.
 Richard suggested that his niece Eleanor, Fair Maid of Brittany be the bride instead, an idea that Saladin also rejected.

 In January 1192, Richard's army occupied Beit Nuba, just twelve miles from Jerusalem, but withdrew without attacking the Holy City.
 Instead, Richard advanced south on Ascalon, where he restored the fortifications.
 In July 1192, Saladin tried to threaten Richard's command of the coast by attacking Jaffa.
 The city was besieged, and Saladin very nearly captured it; however, Richard arrived a few days later and defeated Saladin's army in a battle outside the city.

 The Battle of Jaffa (1192) proved to be the last military engagement of the Third Crusade.
 After Richard reoccupied Jaffa and restored its fortifications, he and Saladin again discussed terms.
 At last Richard agreed to demolish the fortifications of Ascalon, while Saladin agreed to recognize Crusader control of the Palestinian coast from Tyre to Jaffa.
 The Christians would be allowed to travel as unarmed pilgrims to Jerusalem, and Saladin's kingdom would be at peace with the Crusader states for the following three years.

 Death

+Four women mourning the death of Saladin, on a coin of the Turkmen Artuqid lord of Mardin Husam al-Din Yuluq Arslan, a vassal of Saladin, 589 H (1193 CE).